gruxie/ai_lab_2025/3.2_quant/README.md

 **Demographic and profile questions**
 - Demo:  Age, gender identity,
 - Profile:  years of professional coding experience

 There's a lot more that goes into Kano analysis that's beyond the scope of this lab.
 But, you can learn more here:
 [More on the Kano Model (Folding Burritos)](https://foldingburritos.com/blog/kano-model/)
 [Mastering the Kano Model: Hands-On Tips for Designers & Product Owner!](https://medium.com/@jim-ekanem/mastering-the-kano-model-hands-on-tips-for-designers-product-owners-ca7aff6abe52)

-There's a lot more that goes into Kano analysis that's beyond the scope of this lab.
-But, you can learn more here:

-More on the Kano Model (Folding Burritos)
-Mastering the Kano Model: Hands-On Tips for Designers & Product Owner

 ## Exercise 1 - Create a Kano survey
 1. Review the prompt (it's simple) and the sections for attributes
 2. Use the attached prompt as your starting point - paste into your favorite LLM
 3. Run the prompt and respond to the questions the LLM asks you
 4. Review the wording used for the feature descriptions - what would you change about them?

 ## Exercise 2:  build the demographic and profile sections of the survey
 1. Review the second prompt and add demographic questions that you prefer
 2. Run the prompt and respond to the questions the LLM asks you
 3. Review the questions and levels of measurement - have the LLM adjust the level of measurement to suit your preferences.

 ## Exercise 3:  Build a Qualtrics import file
 Have the LLM re-construct the survey to use the Qualtrics's Advanced Format (see examples here)